 From our interviews and reading of the descriptive literature on the region, it repeatedly emerged that the miners' action may have been behaviorally conditioned rather than rationally determined.
-To elaborate, the miners may have myopically pursued the short-term gain, and especially could not tolerate the erosion of the status-quo, which is a behavioral pattern rooted in history and psychology.31 During the communist era, the miners acquired the reputation for militancy and considered themselves as the backbone of labor.
-For example, the 1977 revolt, the last before the 1990's, was a reaction to the
+To elaborate, the miners may have myopically pursued the short-term gain, and especially could not tolerate the erosion of the status quo, which is

-$^{^{29}}$ A 1993/4 survey conducted by the mining company CNH shows that a majority of employees believed that downsizing would occur, but were much less concerned about its danger than that of inflation (see Krausz 1999).
+$^{32}$ A 1993/4 survey conducted by the mining company CNH shows that a majority of employees believed that downsizing would occur, but they were much less concerned about its danger than that of inflation (see Krausz 1999).

-30 More generally, there is an argument that the workers union fights over the size of its membership as a means of ensuring future rents.
+$^{33}$ More generally, there is an argument that the workers' union fights over the size of its membership as a means of ensuring future rents.
 See Acemoglu and Robinson (2001) for a formal treatment of this.
-An extension of this argument would be that a government try to affect the size of a union as a means of ensuring the benefit, or eliminating the harm, from the union, as alluded to in the previous paragraph.
+An extension of this argument would be that a government tries to affect the size of a union as a means of ensuring the benefit, or eliminating the harm, from the union, as alluded to in Section 4.1.